ecfm/CMU-MultimodalSDK/README.md

 # News

-Release news: CMU-MultimodalDataSDK version 1.0.0 will be released by June 25 2018 as CMU Multimodal SDK version 0.1.0.
+Release news: CMU-MultimodalDataSDK version 1.0.0 will be released by June 25 2018 (previously June 15th) as CMU Multimodal SDK version 0.1.0.
 Current updates: data loading time has been improved by a factor of 20000x, effectively reducing the CMU-MOSEI load time from more than half an hour to less than a fraction of a second!
 The dataset size has also been reduced by a factor of 4!
+Sorena server will be down for most of now till June 25th.

 Test set labels of CMU-MOSEI are now publicly released!